prof18/marcogomiero.com/content/posts/drafts/kmp-existing-project.md

 {{< figure src="/img/kmp-existing-projects/build-script-xcode.png"  link="/img/kmp-existing-projects/build-script-xcode.png" >}}

-The task uses the configuration of the iOs project to define the build mode and the target architecture.
+The task uses the configuration of the iOS project to define the build mode and the target architecture.

 ```kotlin